On triangleleft^*-maximality: On the order

 { (3)} For $n<\omega$, we let $T^n_{\rm feq}$ be $T_{\rm feq}^+$ enriched by the sentence saying that over any $n$ elements, any (not necessarily complete) quantifier free type consisting of basic (atomic and negations of the atomic) formulae with no direct contradictions, is realised.

 \end{Definition}

-\begin{Note} Every model of $T_{\rm feq}$ can be extended to a model of $T^+_{\rm feq}$. $T^+_{\rm feq}$ has the amalgamation property and the joint embedding property.
+\begin{Note} One may easily check that every model of $T_{\rm feq}$ can be extended to a model of $T^+_{\rm feq}$ and that $T^+_{\rm feq}$ has the amalgamation property and the joint embedding property.
 This theory also has a model completion, which can be constructed directly, and which we denote by $T^\ast_{\rm feq}$.
 It follows that $T^\ast_{\rm feq}$ is a complete theory with infinite models, in which $F$ is a full function. \end{Note}

-\begin{Remark} Notice that $T_{\rm feq}$ has been defined somewhat simpler than in [Sh 457, \S1], but the difference is non-essential.
-Up to renaming, the two theories have the same model completion, which is what interests us.
+\begin{Remark} Notice that $T_{\rm feq}$ has been defined somewhat differently than in [Sh 457, \S1], but the difference is non-essential, as the following Claim \ref{modcom} shows that the two theories have the same model completion.
+This claim also shows the origin of the name ``infinitely many independent equivalence relations" for $T^\ast_{\rm feq}$. \end{Remark}

+\begin{Claim} Let $T$ be the theory defined (in [Sh457, 1]) by \begin{description} \item{(a)} $T$ has unary predicates $P$ and $Q$ and a three place relation $E$ writen as $y\,E_x z$, \item{(b)} the universe of any model of $T$ is a disjoint union of $P$ and $Q$, \item{(c)} $y \,E_x z\implies P(x)\,\,\&\,\,Q(y), Q(z)$, \item{(d)} for any fixed $x\in P$ the relation $E_x$ is an equivalence relation on $Q$. \end{description} Then $T^\ast_{\rm feq}$ is the model completion of $T$. \end{Claim}

-To obtain the theory from \cite{Sh 457}, and the origin of the ``infinitely many equivalence relations" in the name of the theory, we just need to look at our theory from another point of view.
-Namely, each $E$-equivalence class $e=a/E$, gives rise to an equivalence relation $E^\ast_e$ on $P$ given by:
+\begin{Proof of the Claim} Let $M$ be a model of $T_{\rm feq}$, we shall extend $M$ to a model of $T$ as follows.
+Each $E$-equivalence class $e=a/E$ gives rise to an equivalence relation $E_e$ on $P$ given by: